DemocracyEarth/community./Student Ambassador Program.md

-**Note:** the learning will be done online and can be adapted to each student's availability.
+**Note:** the onlin curriculum is adaptable to individual student availability.
 Peer-learning meetings will be adjusted on a case-by-case basis.

 ## Content<a name="Content"></a>